pkulium/notes/README.md

     >  In this paper, we study non-IID data as one key challenge in such distributed databases, and develop a benchmark named NIID- bench.
 Specifically, we introduce six data partitioning strate- gies which are much more comprehensive than the previous studies.
 Furthermore, we conduct comprehensive experiments to compare existing algorithms and demonstrate their strength and weakness.

+- **Federated Optimization for Heterogeneous Networks**
+    > We propose a federated optimization framework for heterogeneous networks, FedProx, which encompasses FedAvg.
+In order to characterize the convergence behavior of FedProx, we invoke a device dissimilarity assumption in the network.
+Under this assumption, we provide the first convergence guarantees for FedProx.
+Finally, we demonstrate that our theoretical assumptions reflect empirical performance, and that FedProx can improve the robustness and stability of convergence over FedAvg when data is heterogeneous across devices.

+- **SCAFFOLD: Stochastic Controlled Averaging for Federated Learning**
+    > We then proposed a new stochastic algorithm (SCAFFOLD) which overcomes gradient dissimilarity using control variates.
+We demonstrated the effectiveness of SCAFFOLD via strong convergence guarantees and empirical evaluations.
+Further, we showed that while SCAFFOLD is always at least as fast as SGD, it can be much faster depending on the Hessian dissimilarity in our data.
+Thus, different algorithms can take advantage of (and are limited by) different notions of dissimilarity.

+- **Tackling the Objective Inconsistency Problem in Heterogeneous Federated Optimization**
+    > This paper provides a general framework to analyze the convergence of federated heterogeneous optimization algorithms.
+It subsumes previously proposed methods such as FedAvg and FedProx and provides the first principled understanding of the solution bias and the convergence slowdown due to objective inconsistency.
+Using insights from this analysis, we propose FedNova, a normalized averaging method that eliminates objective inconsistency while preserving fast error convergence